Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Generated Counterspeech Settings

-\textbf{Weak supervision training to classify the persuasion modes in counter-speech and hate-speech. } We train four models on gold annotation from close (multi-turn) and open (single) turn to classify the persuasion mode in input turn (text of hate speech).
-The classification output is three labels (emotion, reason, credibility), we report the macro F1 score in table ~\ref{tab:train_gold}.
-The goal is to identify and utilize the most effective model for assigning persuasion labels to the generated-counter set.
-The outcomes presented in Table~\ref{tab:train_gold} show that the BERT and SVM have the highest F1 score (0.50).
-On the contrary, Llama-2 has the lowest F1 score (0.20).
-This behavior of the instruct-tuning model can be due to the complexity of the persuasion as a task (multi-classification and unpopular labeling), which also has been confirmed in a recent study where they found that BERT provides an optimal result in comparison with another instruct-tuning model such as Llama ~\citep{Thalken2023-ht}.
-By referring to the result in table ~\ref{tab:train_gold}, on topic level, BERT performs better on two topics out of the three (59\% F1 Racism topic, and 44\% F1 in the Religious topic).
-Therefore, BERT has been used to populate the persuasion labels for the generated counter in closed (multi-turn) and open (single-turn) datasets.
+We trained four models on gold annotations from closed and open turns to classify the persuasion mode in the input turns (the text of hate speech).
+The classification output yielded three labels (emotion, reason, credibility), and we have reported the macro F1 score in Table ~\ref{tab:combined_f1_scores_weaksuper}.
+The goal is to identify and utilize the most effective model for assigning persuasion labels to the generated counter set.
+The outcomes presented in Table~\ref{tab:combined_f1_scores_weaksuper} show that BERT and SVM have the highest F1 score (50\%).
+On the contrary, Llama 2 has the lowest F1 score (20\%).
+This behavior of the instruction-tuning model can be shaped by the complexity of persuasion as a task (multi-classification and unpopular labeling).
+This has also been confirmed in a recent study in which they found that BERT provides an optimal result in comparison with other instruction-tuning models, such as Llama ~\citep{Thalken2023-ht}.
+By referring to the result in Table ~\ref{tab:combined_f1_scores_weaksuper}, on the topic level, BERT performs better on two topics out of the three (59\% F1 for the topic of racism and 44\% F1 for religious bigotry).
+Therefore, BERT has been used to populate the persuasion labels for the generated counter in closed and open datasets.